 Dr. Lebenthal received his medical degree from the Hebrew University Medical School in Jerusalem where he also completed his residency in General Surgery.
 Dr. Lebenthal also spent one year in a clinical application at Mount Sinai Medical Center in New York learning advanced laparoscopic techniques—a branch of minimally-invasive surgical procedures.

 Finding a passion for minimally-invasive surgeries, Dr. Lebenthal then completed fellowships at Brigham and Women’s Hospital (BWH) in minimally invasive thoracic surgery and cardiothoracic surgery.
-While at BWH, Dr. Lebenthal trained under Dr. David Sugarbaker, the developer of the aggressive, curative surgery for pleural mesothelioma patients—the extrapleural pneumonectomy.
+While at BWH, Dr. Lebenthal trained under the late Dr. David Sugarbaker, the developer of the aggressive, curative surgery for pleural mesothelioma patients—the extrapleural pneumonectomy.
 In addition to learning the standard curative surgery for pleural mesothelioma, Dr. Lebenthal also learned to use the latest in technology advancements for surgery, including the use of Video-Assisted Thoracic Surgery (VATS).